nixworks/public/news/2011/07/4/trial-of-ratko-mladia-in-the-hague-former-bosnian-serb-colonel-general-ratko-mladia-is-scheduled-to-enter-a-plea-on-charges-of-genocide.md

 ### [2011-07-4](/news/2011/07/4/index.md)

-# Trial of Ratko Mladic in The Hague:.
-Former Bosnian Serb Colonel General Ratko Mladic is scheduled to enter a plea on charges of genocide in the Srebrenica massacre during the Bosnian war at a United Nations war crimes court.
+# Trial of Ratko Mladic in The Hague:: Former Bosnian Serb Colonel General Ratko Mladic is scheduled to enter a plea on charges of genocide in the Srebrenica massacre during the Bosnian war at a United Nations war crimes court.

 Ex-Bosnian&#x20;Serb&#x20;army&#x20;chief&#x20;Ratko&#x20;Mladic&#x20;will&#x20;not&#x20;attend&#x20;his&#x20;second&#x20;plea&#x20;bargain&#x20;hearing&#x20;on&#x20;Monday&#x20;unless&#x20;he&#x20;is&#x20;forced&#x20;to,&#x20;his&#x20;lawyers&#x20;have&#x20;said.&#x20;Mladic&#x20;was&#x20;arrested&#x20;in&#x20;May&#x20;for&#x20;his&#x20;role&#x20;in&#x20;the&#x20;Srebrenica&#x20;massacre&#x20;during&#x20;the&#x20;Bosnian&#x20;war.